scoots31/Credit_Risk_Analysis/README.md

 Ranking of models in descending order based on "High Risk" results:

+EasyEnsembleClassifer: 93.2% accuracy, 9% precision, 92% recall, and 16% F1 Score

 BalancedRandomForestClassifer: 78.9% accuracy, 3% precision, 70% recall and 6% F1 Score
-BalancedRandomForestClassifer: 78.9% accuracy, 3% precision, 70% recall and 6% F1 Score

 SMOTE: 66.2% accuracy, 1% precision, 63% recall and 2% F1 Score

 RandomOverSampler: 65.9% accuracy, 1% precision, 72% recall and 2% F1 Score

 SMOTEENN: 64.5% accuracy, 1% precision, 72% recall and 2% F1 Score

 ClusterCentroids: 54.5% accuracy, 1% precision, 69% recall and 1% F1 Score

+Based on the results the best model is the EasyEnsembleClassifier with 93.2% accuracy.